Kandukuri Veeresalingam

 He is often considered Raja Ram Mohan Roy of Andhra.
 He was known by the title Gadya Tikkana, or ‘the Tikkana of Prose'.

 Early life

-Kandukuri veeresalingam was born into a Telugu speaking family in Rajahmundry, Madras Presidency, to Subbarayudu and Poornamma.
+Kandukuri Veeresalingam was born into a Telugu-speaking Brahmin family in Rajahmundry, Madras Presidency, to Subbarayudu and Poornamma.
 When he was six months old, he had smallpox, a dangerous disease during that time, and when aged four his father died.
 He was adopted by his paternal uncle, Venkataratnam.
 After studying in an Indian street school, he was sent to English medium school where his talent was recognised.
 His good nature and studiousness earned him the best student award in his school.
 He completed his matriculation in 1869 and got his first job as a teacher in Korangi village.